tkanos/go-dtree/README.md

     // Output: Welcome
 ```

-but in this case be careful, to don't use int (not supported), only floats.

 This one was a simple decision Tree.
-You can build more complexe with more nodes, with others operators than only equal.
+You can build more complex with more nodes, with others operators than only equal.

 ## Available Operators :
 | operator       | description                                                                         |